 However, it is important that these, and other aspects of the Plantwise programme, contribute to long-term positive change to improve farmers’ yields and incomes.
 The report provides a deeper understanding of what aspects of the Plantwise programme are operating within countries and whether or not these are likely to continue beyond donor funding.

-The report found that some aspects of the Plantwise programme are more sustainable than others.
+The report found that many aspects of the CABI Plantwise programme are sustainable.
 In particular, the link between stakeholders is very likely to remain.
 The introduction of tablets and the creation of social network groups have linked plant doctors to peers, experts and farmers.
 These groups are expected to continue to talk to one another through informal channels, such as social media and email.

-It is also anticipated that Plant clinics will continue in most Plantwise countries; however, funding will dictate the number and frequency of these.
+It is also anticipated that plant clinics will continue in most Plantwise countries.
 Some countries have already added plant clinic operations to government budgets.
 In these countries clinics are far more likely to continue than in countries where clinics are supported by other donor-funded projects and programmes.

-The report highlights that information resources developed within the Plantwise programme, such as the knowledge bank, are highly valued and will continue to be used.
-There is a clear demand for further information, especially in local languages, however, it is unclear whether more resources will be developed.
-If new resources are not created then there is the potential for countries to rely on outdated information in the future.
+The report highlights that information resources developed within the Plantwise programme, such as the Knowledge Bank, are highly valued and will continue to be used.
+There is a clear demand for further information, especially in local languages.
+Development of new resources will ensure countries are not relying on outdated information in the future.

-The continuation of the Plantwise Online Management System (POMS) and the monitoring and evaluation of the Plantwise programme, both require time and financial resources.
-The report recognises that the sustainability of these areas will depend on the availability of funds as well as whether the value of POMS and M&E is acknowledged by individual countries.
+The continuation of the data management system, including the Plantwise Online Management System (POMS) and the monitoring and evaluation of the Plantwise programme, both require time and financial resources.
+The report recognises that the sustainability of these areas will depend on the availability of funds as well as an understanding of the value of POMS and M&E.